 Do you need ostomy supplies?
 We’re here to help!

-At 180 Medical, we have a variety of ostomy products, including barriers, pouches, and other accessories to ensure you have everything you need.
-Contact us to speak with a trained Ostomy Specialist who is ready to lend you a compassionate ear and help you find the right ostomy supplies for you.
+At 180 Medical, we have a variety of ostomy products, including skin barriers, ostomy pouches, and other ostomy accessories to ensure you have everything you need.
+Contact us to speak with a trained Ostomy Specialist.